google/highway/g3doc/quick_reference.md

 The actual lane count (used to increment loop counters etc.) can be obtained via `Lanes(d)`.
 This value might not be known at compile time, thus storage for vectors should be dynamically allocated, e.g. via `AllocateAligned(Lanes(d))`.

-Note that `Lanes(d)` could potentially change at runtime, upon user request via special CPU instructions.
+Note that `Lanes(d)` could potentially change at runtime.
+This is currently unlikely, and will not be initiated by Highway without user action, but could still happen in other circumstances:

+*   upon user request in future via special CPU instructions (switching to 'streaming SVE' mode for Arm SME), or
+*   via system software (`prctl(PR_SVE_SET_VL` on Linux for Arm SVE).
+When the vector length is changed using this mechanism, all but the lower 128 bits of vector registers are invalidated.

 Thus we discourage caching the result; it is typically used inside a function or basic block.
+If the application anticipates that one of the above circumstances could happen, it should ensure by some out-of-band mechanism that such changes will not happen during the critical section (the vector code which uses the result of the previously obtained `Lanes(d)`).

 `MaxLanes(d)` returns a (potentially loose) upper bound on `Lanes(d)`, and is implemented as a constexpr function.